I Can’t Stop Binge Eating

 What is Binge Eating Disorder?

-Binge eating disorder starts when individuals repeatedly and uncontrollably consume excessive amounts of food, which may result in clinical obesity.
+Binge eating disorder starts when individuals repeatedly and uncontrollably consume excessive amounts of food, which may result in what is considered clinical obesity.
 Binge eating may be driven by a need to soothe negative emotions, anxiety, stress, or depression.
 However, the feeling of comfort that eating may bring does not last long and individuals may experience shame, guilt, and distress following bingeing episodes.
 These post-binge feelings may lead the sufferer to swing to the other extreme end and engage in restrictive dieting.
 This cycle of binge eating followed by extreme dieting is a type of “yo-yo dieting” and can become a long-lasting cycle with negative effects.

 Binge eating disorder can affect anyone of any gender, weight level, age, or any other demographic categorization.
 While binge eating is most common in individuals who are overweight (with 2/3rds of individuals labeled as clinically obese) binge eating can be diagnosed at any weight.